Azure/terraform-azurerm-avm-ptn-avd-lza-managementplane/README.md

 ### <a name="input_resource_group_name"></a> [resource\_group\_name](#input\_resource\_group\_name)

-Description: The name of the resource group in which the AVD Private Endpoint should be created.
+Description: The name of the resource group in which the resources should be created.

 Type: `string`